gonner22/app-telestai/README.md

   - :information_source: Having trouble connecting your USB device?
 Check out this link for help: https://support.ledger.com/article/115005165269-zd?redirect=false

 > **Warning**
 > - To ensure data protection, users must back up their Ledger device recovery seeds before using this application.
-AIPG is not responsible for any failures or issues that may arise.
+TLS is not responsible for any failures or issues that may arise.
 While the app has been tested on some devices, we rely on community feedback to validate its functionality on others, including the Ledger Flex and Stax.
 > - This repository contains a submodule, and should therefore be cloned with the appropriate command: